House approves resolution condemning college antisemitism testimony, with Democrats divided

-The House approved a resolution on Wednesday condemning testimony from a trio of elite university presidents at a hearing last week, during which the administrators declined to say that calls to genocide Jewish individuals would violate their schools’ policies.
+The House approved a resolution Wednesday condemning testimony from a trio of elite university presidents at a hearing last week, during which the administrators declined to say that calls for the genocide of Jewish individuals would violate their schools’ policies.

-The chamber cleared the resolution in an 303-126-3 vote, formally rebuking the comments from Harvard University President Claudine Gay, Massachusetts Institute of Technology (MIT) President Sally Kornbluth and the now former president of the University of Pennsylvania (UPenn), Liz Magill, which have caused a stir across the country — and sparked Magill’s ouster.
+The chamber cleared the resolution in a 303-126-3 vote, formally rebuking the comments from Harvard University President Claudine Gay, Massachusetts Institute of Technology (MIT) President Sally Kornbluth and the now former president of the University of Pennsylvania (UPenn) Liz Magill, which have caused a stir across the country — and sparked Magill’s ouster.

 During a hearing last week before the House Committee on Education and the Workforce, when asked if a call to genocide Jewish individuals would be considered harassment on their campuses, the presidents of the three top-tier schools said their answers would depend on the context of the situation.